tsuki-lang/tsuki/spec.md

 ## An adder adds a constant increment to a provided value.
 pub object Adder
+  ## The increment of the adder.
+This is the value added to other values, when `add` is called.
-  val increment: Int
+  pub val increment: Int

 impl Adder
+  getters
-  ## Retrieves the increment of the adder.
+    ## Shorthand alias for retrieving the increment of the adder.
-  pub getset increment
+    val incr -> .increment

   ## Adds the increment the adder was initialized with to `to`.
   ##